 1. If you search some of your favorite authors you’ll note they all have blogs.

 Blogging serves several purposes simultaneously.
 Authors can connect to their audience on a more personal level; it allows feedback from readers, while allowing you to gauge the success of a topic or trend.
 More importantly, you can determine the sell-ability of your book.
 Take writer, J.A.
 Huss or Penelope Ward.
 They have created niche writing topics and built up momentum for their next book.
 They also have created several other income streams that are byproducts of their books.
 Internet sales from Amazon make a ton of money but it turns out, authors can make additional income from low-demand products mentioned on blogs and social platforms.
 Book marks, cups, tote bags, t-shirts, and signed copies of paperback books are sold via blogs.
 Lastly, blogs are a marketing powerhouse because it helps build your reading community.
 It presents sell-able moments with juicy tidbits, blurbs, and pending anticipation.

-2. Next, when thinking about public relations for authors, it really boils down to where your potential buyers are.
+2. Next, when thinking about writer public relations, it really boils down to where your potential buyers are.

 Undoubtedly, our world has gone digital, and there is a huge potential for authors to engage with customers, especially with social media.
 It’s the most cost-effective marketing and branding tool available today.